AvatarJoshi/mapping_earthquakes/README.md

 - High magnitude earthquakes (3+) appear to be especially prevalant in the eastern hemisphere; particularly along the east coasts of Japan and Australia.
 In addition, there are a high number of these higher magnitude earthquakes near Indonesia and Singapore.

 ![earthquakes](/Earthquake_Challenge/earthquakes_screenshot.png)
+NOTE: Since the USGS earthquake feed is updated with new data every minute, the map will reflect the past 7-days earthquake data.